Apophenia/news-firefox/README.md

-Owncloud Firefox Feeds
+ownCloud News Firefox Feeds
 =================
-A Firefox extension that allows users to add feeds from remote websites.
+A Firefox extension that allows users to add feeds to the ownCloud News App while navigating the web.

 Status
 ====
-The add-on is pre-alpha and does not yet add feeds.
-The add-on currently consists of a widget that will retrieve a user's feeds and print them to the console.
-The add-on will successfully make a request if:
+The add-on is pre-alpha and does not yet have a functional UI.
+The add-on currently consists of a widget that will add the current page's feed to the ownCloud News App.
+The add-on will only successfully make a request if the user has ownCloud password information saved in the Firefox credentials manager.
+It will fail if the authorization details are incorrect, or if the current page does not contain a valid RSS feed.
-* The user is logged into ownCloud,
- _OR_
-* The user has ownCloud password information saved in the Firefox credentials manager

 Installation
 ====